uf-mil/mil/Pool-Days.md

 These are just a few notes on how pool days should be run.

-Checklist:
+The following is a checklist that should be read before each pool day:

 * Charge batteries
 * Update `~/mil_ws` to the current master branches for all repositories